|

 Delusion - Wikipedia

-Delusions in psychology are beliefs that persist despite evidence to the contrary.
-They are often associated with mental illnesses such as schizophrenia, bipolar disorder, or severe depression.
+Delusions are beliefs that persist despite evidence to the contrary.
+They are often associated with mental health conditions such as schizophrenia, bipolar disorder, or severe depression.
+Delusions can encompass a wide range of topics and are resistant to logical reasoning or contradictory evidence.

 What are delusions?
 Types, treatment, and more - Medical News Today